 And its powerful motors allow it to handle harsher flight conditions, making it a versatile camera quadcopter for less than $500.

 It comes with Watch Me and Follow Me flight modes, it’s a GoPro drone (Hero 3, 3+, or 4), and its controller has a 5.5 inch screen for viewing flight telemetry data (like battery life) and changing the drone’s settings.

 The Typhoon G also has a long flight time of 25 minutes.
 For aerial photographers and videographers, flight time like this is a god send, helping them save time and money on batteries.

 The Hubsan X4 is widely regarded as one of the best starter drones.
 It’s small enough to fly indoors, but powerful enough to handle moderate wind outdoors.
 It’s also ridiculously cheap (under $50), as far as drones go.

 The Hubsan X4 comes in many versions, but the H107C comes with a camera as its defining feature.
 It can do 360 degree flips in either direction, and the 6-axis stabilization system helps new pilots get in the air quickly and effectively.

 This quadcopter is a great option for beginners, and a fun one for more experienced pilots to fly as well.

-This consumer drone comes with brushed motors that provide a powerful lift that’s smooth enough for newer pilots.
+This nano consumer drone comes with brushed motors that provide a powerful lift that’s smooth enough for newer pilots.
 It also comes with propeller guards standard.